mikesmullin/mini-async/README.md

 }));
 ```

-Another way to do serial or waterfall without libs is like so:
+Another way to do serial or waterfall (in coffeescript) without libs is like so:

 ```coffeescript
 an_async_task = (cb) ->